Barry Took: Career

 With his limited education, Took found work as an office boy for a publisher and a cinema projectionist.
 During his period of National Service in the Royal Air Force, in which he played the trumpet, he began performing and later worked as a stand-up comedian, eventually becoming a West End revue performer, working on For Amusement Only and For Adults Only.

-In terms of his comedy writing, Took's best work was written in collaboration with Marty Feldman, whom he first met in 1954.
-The two men wrote for several television shows in the 1950s and '60s, including The Army Game and its spin-off Bootsie and Snudge.
+Took's best comedy writing was done in collaboration with Marty Feldman, whom he first met in 1954.
+The two men wrote for several television shows in the 1950s and 1960s, including The Army Game and its spin-off Bootsie and Snudge.
 He co-wrote Beyond Our Ken for two series (1958–59) with Eric Merriman for BBC Radio before leaving after a disagreement with his fellow writer.
 With Marty Feldman he wrote most episodes of Round the Horne; the intermittent partnership between them continued until 1974.

-In the late 1960s Took became comedy advisor to the BBC, and was responsible for bringing together the performers who formed Monty Python's Flying Circus before he moved to the US to work briefly on Rowan and Martin's Laugh In.
+In the late 1960s, Took became comedy advisor to the BBC, and was responsible for bringing together the performers who formed Monty Python's Flying Circus before he moved to the US to work briefly on Rowan and Martin's Laugh In.
 He returned to the UK in early 1970 and was involved in setting up the BBC series The Goodies, although he had returned to take up the position of Head of Light Entertainment at London Weekend Television.
 He resigned from this position when Stella Richman, his superior and the Director of Programming, was dismissed.
 On the Move (1975–76), a programme linked to a national campaign to promote adult literacy, was written by Took and featured Bob Hoskins and Donald Gee.
-He was involved in two further television series on the issue, Your Move and Write Away.
+He was involved in two further television series in support of this initiative, Your Move and Write Away.

-In 1977 Took hosted his own comedy sketch show, Took and Co.
-Also featuring Robin Bailey, Chris Emmett, Andrew Sachs and Gwen Taylor, the series ran for seven episodes late at night on ITV.
+In 1977, Took hosted his own comedy sketch show, Took and Co.
+Also featuring Robin Bailey, Chris Emmett, Andrew Sachs and Gwen Taylor.
+The series ran for seven episodes late at night on ITV.

-In 1979 he became chairman of The News Quiz on BBC Radio 4, a role he filled until 1981 and again from 1986 to 1995.
-In the same year he became a presenter of Points of View, staying with the programme for 7½ years.
+In 1979, he became chairman of The News Quiz on BBC Radio 4, a role he filled until 1981 and again from 1986 to 1995.
+In the same year he became a presenter of Points of View, staying with the programme for over seven years.

+In 1983 he became known to a younger TV audience when he presented the quiz, 'What's it', on the BBC1 Saturday morning show, Saturday Superstore, in its first series.

 Took also hosted the BBC Radio 2 comedy panel game The Impressionists, which included Peter Goodwright, Roger Kitter, David Jason and Dave Evans and, in 1998, the single-series revival of Twenty Questions titled Guess What?.

 He had seven books published, including his autobiography and several histories of comedy.
 He also wrote Kenneth Williams's life story for the Oxford Dictionary of National Biography in 1996.